Health Insurance in Florida

 Seguros de Salud

-The ACA enrollment period begins Nov.
-1st and will end on Dec.15th.
-Call me, I can help!
+The next ACA enrollment period for 2021 will begin Nov.
+1st and will end on Dec.
+15th.

 You can apply for an ACA plan during the rest of the year if you have a life-changing event (Marriage, Divorce, loss of coverage via work, the birth of a child, moved from another state, or have a change in your

-Or you have the option to apply for Short-Term health insurance at any time of the year, but you must qualify by answering a medical questionnaire.
+Tri-Term or Short-Term health insurance plans.
+You can apply year-round, but you must qualify by answering a medical questionnaire.

 A brief summary: